Indian green watchdog: Festival massively damaged river bank

 NEW DELHI (AP) — An expert panel appointed by India’s top environmental watchdog has said that damage caused by a cultural festival held on the banks of the Yamuna River a year ago would need at least a decade to be fixed.

-The panel set up by the National Green Tribunal after the Art of Living Foundation’s World Culture Festival said restoring the river banks would cost around 420 million rupees ($6.5 million).

-The panel said Wednesday that construction of roads, ramps and a massive stage for the three-day spectacle damaged vast tracts of the river’s flood plains.
+The panel set up by the National Green Tribunal after the Art of Living Foundation’s World Culture Festival said Wednesday that restoring the river banks would cost around 420 million rupees ($6.5 million).
+It said construction of roads, ramps and a massive stage for the three-day spectacle damaged vast tracts of the river’s flood plains.

 Prime Minister Narendra Modi and top Delhi government officials attended the festival hosted by Hindu spiritual leader Sri Sri Ravi Shankar despite criticism from environmental activists about damage to the river banks.
+The festival to mark the 35th anniversary of the Art of Living Foundation drew some 3.5 million visitors who came to see thousands of singers, dancers and other performers.

+People filed complaints to the tribunal almost immediately after construction began, but much of the damage was already done and the tribunal allowed the organizers to go ahead with the event.
+It did issue an immediate fine of 50 million rupees ($740,000).

 Most Read Stories